carbon-io/carbond/docs/guide/collections.rst

         connects to multiple databases and should be a key in :js:attr:`~carbond.Service.dbUris`.
     :js:attr:`~carbond.mongodb.MongoDBCollection.collection`
-        This is the name of th MongoDB collection that the endpoint will operate on.
+        This is the name of the MongoDB collection that the endpoint will operate on.
     :js:attr:`~carbond.mongodb.MongoDBCollection.querySchema`
         This is the schema used to validate the query spec for multiple